 GST on Products

-Commission Calculations on Product prices which include GST
+Payments Calculations on Product prices which include GST

 Therefore MiVeda has created a Credit Value (CV) system which is essentially an “internal currency” system.
-This CV system not only helps in regards to GST calculations, but also enables MiVeda to easily set up international branches (but have all products maintain equal value between all countries).
+This CV system not only helps in regard to GST calculations, but also enables MiVeda to easily set up international branches (but have all products maintain equal value between all countries).
 Further, it allows MiVeda to create lower prices on “lead” products if desired (eg Toothpaste, Shaving Gel, Deodorant).

 In almost all cases, MiVeda assigns a ratio of 1 CV to 1 dollar (1 CV = $1).
 This is a major advantage of MiVeda in comparison to other companies (since almost all other companies “dilute” their ratios – eg 1 CV = $2 or even more).
 This is explained in other sections of this website.
 However the important point to grasp is that this CV ratio is on the real price of the product NOT on the price of the product plus GST.
-As such the CV amount will always be one eleventh (1/11th) less that the product price charged, although CV will be less on the “lead” products.
+As such the CV amount will always be one eleventh (1/11th) less than the product price charged, although CV will be less on the “lead” products.

-GST payments with Commisions
+GST and monthly payments

-When a Member (who is not registered for GST) becomes very successful with their MiVeda business, it is very likely their income from commission payments can be greater than $75,000 per annum.
+When a Member (who is not registered for GST) becomes very successful with their MiVeda business, it is very likely their income from monthly payments can be greater than $75,000 per annum.
 When this happens, it is an ATO requirement that such a person (or company) registers for GST (with the ATO) and then informs MiVeda of relevant details.
-MiVeda will then add GST to their commission payments.
+MiVeda will then add GST to their monthly payments.
 MiVeda then claims these payments back from the ATO and the Member is required by Tax Law to pay the GST to the ATO.
-If a Member who should register with the ATO for GST, fails to do so or fails to notify MiVeda of appropriate details, then MiVeda may be forced to suspend commission payments until the matter is resolved with the ATO.
+If a Member who should register with the ATO for GST, fails to do so or fails to notify MiVeda of appropriate details, then MiVeda may be forced to suspend monthly payments until the matter is resolved with the ATO.